Current show: The multi-awarding winning hit musical Book of Mormon about two Mormon missionaries who are sent to Uganda to 'spread the word'.

 The 1963 Royal Variety Show took place here on Monday 4 November in the presence of the Queen Mother and Princess Margaret.
 The line-up included The Beatles and it was during their three song set that, whne introducing their final song 'Twist and Shout', John Lennon famously told the audience: "For this last song I'd like to ask your help.
 Will the people in the cheaper seats clap their hands, and rest of you, if you'll just rattle your jewellery."
 Barbra Streisand starred in the musical Funny Girl which opened on Wednesday 13 April 1966 and run for a limited three month season up to Saturday 16 July 1966 while the following year on Wednesday 11 October 1967 the musical Sweet Charity opened here starring Juliet Prowse in the title role.
 Gretchen Wyler took over the role from Monday 29 April 1968 before the production finally closed after a 13 month run on Saturday 30 November 1968.
 Mary Chase's comedy Harvey was revived here on Wednesday 9 April 1975, now starring James Stewart, the production run for six months up to Saturday 27 September 1975.
 Andrew Lloyd Webber musical Aspects of Love opened here 17 April 1989 and run for 1,325 performances and becoming at the time the Prince of Wales Theatre longest running production before closing on Saturday 20 June 1992.
 Michael Ball and Ann Crumb starred in the original cast as 'Alex' and 'Rose', while Sarah Brightman took over the role of 'Rose' towards the end of the run.

+Barry Manilow's stage musical Copacabana, based on his hit song of the same name enjoyed a 14 month run here during 1994 and 1995, in a production that starred Gary Wilmot, with Darren Day taking over during the run.
 Prior to the transfer in June 2004 of the hit musical Mammia Mia! from nearby Prince Edward Theatre, the Prince of Wales Theatre was extensively refurbished by the architectural practice RHWL.
 The extensive works included the adding of an extra row of seats to the rear of the circle giving a slight increase in the seating capacity to 1,160.
 The refurbished theatre hosted Mammia Mia! from 3 June with the theatre being officially re-opened by Prince Charles at a Royal Charity Gala of the musical in aid of The Princes Trust on 10 June 2004.
 The musical continued to play here for just over eight years - making it this theatre's longest running show - before it closed on Saturday 1 September 2012 and transferred to the Novello Theatre from 6 September 2012.